2025 Conference

 All in-person sessions for the BAM2025 Conference will take place at the Univrsity of Kent.
 Please refer to the App and Conference website for the Campus map.

-Paper sessions and Professional Development Workshops (PDWs) will take place across various rooms within the Newton Building.
+Paper sessions and Professional Development Workshops (PDWs) will take place across various rooms.
 Please refer to the Conference programme for further details.

 Cloakroom/Luggage Room Opening Hours